 These are all things that small business owners easily overlook, but read through them again: wouldn’t you say they’re among the biggest priorities in our lives?

 Take one hour out today to implement the automation tips from the workshop (video below).
 If you don’t have a spare hour, try out these five tips instead!
-And make sure you download the cheatsheet for even more automation tools you can use in your creative business.

 5 things you can automate today in your business